with Maggie Jackson

-From the Belfast International Airport to the Europa Hotel: (As of May 2017)
+From the Belfast International Airport to the Europa Bus Centre: (As of May 2017)

 BUS- Airport Express 300 is waiting at the main terminal exit.
-Service to Europa Buscentre adjacent to the Europa Hotel) is approx. £7.50 and journey time is 30-40 minutes, depending on to traffic conditions.
+Service to Europa Buscentre (short walk to the Fitzwilliam) is approx. £7.50 and journey time is 30-40 minutes, depending on traffic conditions.

 TAXI- The International Airport Taxi Company, official taxi operator for the Belfast International Airport, are available for hire 24 hours a day 7 days a week outside the right hand door of the airport Exit lobby.
 Only taxis approved by Belfast International Airport are permitted to use the taxi rank.
 A list of sample fares is displayed in the exit hall of the terminal building and should be approximately £32-37

-From the Belfast City Airport to the Europa Hotel: (As of May 2017)
+From the Belfast City Airport to the Europa Bus Centre: (As of May 2017)

-BUS- The Airport Express 600 operates every 30 minutes from outside the airport to the Belfast Europa Buscentre adjacent to the Europa Hotel, in the heart of the city.
-The service, Airport Express 600, operates between 0545 and 2125, and costs £4-5 with a journey time of 15 - 25 minutes, depending on traffic conditions.
+BUS- The Airport Express 600 operates every 30 minutes from outside the airport to the Europa Buscentre (short walk to the Fitzwilliam).
+This service operates between 0545 and 2125, and costs £4-5 with a journey time of 15 - 25 minutes, depending on traffic conditions.